Bloody Benders

 The hunt for the Bender family was two years after the Ingallses had left Kansas and returned to Wisconsin, so is it even remotely possible that the family ever came in contact with them, or even knew about them?
 Turns out it’s possible.
 They may have encountered the family on the way into Indian Territory, not going out of it.
 The map shows the location of the Ingallses’ cabin in relation to the Bender farm.
 It’s hard to imagine Pa passing by the Benders on his way to Independence, or even if he went to Oswego, known to have better prices than Independence.
 But if the family read newspaper reports about the victims after they had return to Wisconsin, they may have identified their near neighbors in Montgomery County, George Longcor, his wife and son, and another neighbor, Dr. York.
 Longcor’s wife’s family–the Gilmours– also lived nearby.
 Longcor’s son died after the Ingallses were in the area, and his wife gave birth to a daughter in 1871, dying soon after.
 Longcor and the young daughter (often reported as being 8 years old, not 18 months old) were killed by the Benders, with young Mary Ann most likely having been buried alive.
 Dr. York went looking for Longcor and was also killed; his body was identified by his brother.

 The Bender story is all over the internet and in newspaper stories (such as THIS ONE from a South Dakota paper in 1889).
 There are also numerous books and online articles about the crimes, and Laura included the Bender story in her Detroit book speech.
 Rose Wilder Lane apparently told a variation of the tale over and over; in May 1936, her short story, “The Dreadful House,” was published in Country Gentleman magazine.
 In this tale, the murdering family is the “Bendons.”
 Their house is beside a river, and murdered victims are often tossed through a trap door in the wall, to the water below.
 Rose’s friend, Norma Lee Browning, also wrote a similar short story which she tried to have published, but with no success.
 After Roger Lea MacBride also failed to find a publisher for one of Rose’s versions, he printed it in booklet form as FACES AT THE WINDOW.
 MacBride noted in the margin of a rejection letter from one publisher – who had stated that Rose Wilder Lane had not been a well known figure in American Literature so such a manuscript would have limited sales potential – “My God, who is this dimwit?”
-The tale can also be found in A LITTLE HOUSE SAMPLER, edited by William T. Anderson.
+The tale can also be found in A LITTLE HOUSE SAMPLER (1988), edited by William T. Anderson.

 It’s interesting to note that what Browning proposed was not merely the publication of Rose’s “Bender Story,” but an entire volume to be titled Rose Wilder Lane’s Spirit World, containing a dozen or more stories as told to Browning by Lane between 1937 and Rose’s death in 1968.
 These “spirit stories” would not offer any “scientific research, investigation, or confirmation of life after death,” but would be “ghost stories” as told by Rose and always received with “wide-eyed wonder” by her audience.
 According to Norma Lee, Rose didn’t believe in ghosts, and she was said to have always felt a little foolish telling the stories, which is why she never wrote them out for publication herself.

-Even so, Rose used to consult her ouija board about stories she was writing.
-In one letter to Norma Lee, Rose recounted how the ouija board had even once written a poem for her, a poem which had been ordered by an editor of McCall’s magazine.
+Even so, Rose used to consult her Ouija board about stories she was writing.
+In one letter to Norma Lee, Rose recounted how the Ouija board had even once written a poem for her, a poem which had been ordered by an editor of McCall’s magazine.
 Is this the poem?

 “To the Unknown” – by Rose Wilder Lane